 Plan your visit to a Minnesota State Park

-Minnesota’s state parks are open throughout the year, although some sites and structures may be closed or subject to more limited hours once the summer’s peak tourist season ends.
+Minnesota’s state parks are open throughout the year, although some sites and structures may be closed or subject to limited hours once the summer’s peak tourist season ends.
 And summer isn’t always the best time to visit, as many parks are at their best when flowers bloom in spring and the leaves turn color in the fall.
-Individual park websites include up-to-date information on spring flowers and fall colors.
+And, while more difficult to access in winter, a pine forest after a snowfall is enchanting.

 Park facilities